What is our community patient panel?

-To do this effectively, we want to ensure that the membership of the panel is as diverse as possible, in terms of where people live; the type(s) of cancer they are experiencing or have experienced; the communities they come from and their personal backgrounds and circumstances.
+To support us in this work, we want to ensure that the membership of the panel is as diverse as possible, in terms of where people live; the type(s) of cancer they are experiencing or have experienced; the communities they come from and their personal backgrounds and circumstances.

 The aim of the panel is to support cancer patients, carers and anyone affected by cancer to get involved with and influence the work of the Cancer Alliance.

-The panel aims to ensure that the patient voice is heard, ensuring that the six districts of West Yorkshire and Harrogate are represented alongside a broad range of ages and backgrounds, and also cancer types.
+The panel aims to ensure that the patient voice is heard, ensuring that the local places of West Yorkshire and Harrogate are represented alongside a broad range of ages and backgrounds, and also cancer types.

 The panel works closely with the Cancer Alliance across its programmes of work, including Living With And Beyond Cancer and Personalised Care; Healthy Communities, Innovation and Optimal Pathways.

-Commitment can vary, depending on what works for each individual member and their preferences.
-For example, we are aware that those undergoing treatment may not be able to respond quickly or may be too tired to participate.
+Commitment can vary, depending on what works for each individual member and their preferences. at those undergoing treatment may not be able to respond quickly or may be too tired to participate.
 We will support those members to allow them to participate and engage meaningfully in ways that work for them.
 Some people may be unable to attend meetings and prefer to provide their contribution online or by telephone.
-(Pictured right is panel member Beverley Forkes with Fraser).

 There will be the opportunity to participate in a variety of ways, from attending meetings, to responding to consultations, to reading and advising on information for patients.
 You may be asked to comment on written proposals, consultations or bids.
 This might be at a meeting, in a facilitated group session or via email, skype or other digital platform.

-- Live or have received care or services in West Yorkshire/Harrogate
+- to live or have received cancer care or services somewhere in West Yorkshire and/or Harrogate

-- Have a genuine interest and passion for improving cancer care or treatment, and the experiences of people affected by cancer
+- have a genuine interest and passion for improving cancer care or treatment, and the experiences of people affected by cancer

-- Willing and able to work as a team with other panel members
+- a willingness to work as a team with other panel members

-- Believe that those affected by cancer should be supported to get involved in how care, treatment and support is provided
+- believe that people affected by cancer should be supported to get involved and influence how services are developed and delivered

-Yes all panel members will be reimbursed for any out of pocket expenses, including travel.
+Panel members can be reimbursed for any reasonable out of pocket expenses, including travel and parking.